mlyczko/javascript-java-example-project/README.md

 You can use this code as an example for a combined JavaScript-Java project based on Maven.

 npm and Webpack are already configured for React-Babel-Bootstrap development.
-Java classes could be placed into src/main and src/test.
+Java classes could be placed into `src/main/java` and `src/test/java`.
-You can run ./mvnw package to create a JAR with Java and JavaScript classes inside (you probably should configure pom.xml to serve your needs).
+You can run `./mvnw package` to create a JAR with Java and JavaScript classes inside (you probably should configure pom.xml to serve your needs).

 ## How to use